imnithish/responsive_web/README.md

-Design and Codes for creating a responsive web app using Flutter.
+Designs and Codes for creating a responsive web app using Flutter.